MATERIAL DONATION GUIDELINES

 - Hardcover and Paperback books

-The library cannot use the following materials:
+The library cannot accept the following materials:

 - Damaged books or books in poor condition

-- Water or mold/mildew damage
+- Water, mold or mildew damage

-- Missing or torn pages and covers
+- Missing or torn pages and covers (this includes missing dust jackets)

-- Out of date books
+- Out of date books such as old nonfiction

 - VHS or cassette tapes

-Your donations are Tax Deductible
+Your Donations are Tax Deductible

 What does the Summit County Library do with donations?